 }

-The process to generate a seed is quite resource intensive, so it is not something we want to do frequently.
+The process of generating a seed is quite resource-intensive, so it is not something we want to do frequently.

-A common mathmatical algorithm for doing this is called the Mersenne Twister
+A common mathematical algorithm for doing this is called the Mersenne Twister

 An implementation of this is also available in the standard library, under std::mt19937

 .
-We can initialise our engine using this algorithm, passing it a seed value generated from our seeder.
+We can initialize our engine using this algorithm, passing it a seed value generated from our seeder.

 // Random.h